How To Prosper In A Recession

 During downturns, folks often feel like they are in uncharted waters because no two are ever the same.
 Further, they happen far enough apart that the lessons from the prior cycle may not be available to the current group of leadership.
 However, for those who study business history, there are indeed some behaviors and strategies that can help you prosper while those around you struggle.

-When an downward economic realignment begins, consumers are often forced to change their priorities and spending.
+When a downward economic realignment begins, consumers are often forced to change their priorities and spending.
 Then, as revenues start to decline, businesses typically cut costs, reduce prices, and delay new investments.
 In many cases, I’ve seen marketing expenditures slashed across the board.
 However, history shows that such indiscriminate cost cutting is a mistake.

 Although it is certainly prudent to manage and contain costs, you must carefully examine your customer’s evolving needs and make wise adjustments accordingly.
 Take a scalpel to your marketing (and other) expenditures rather than a cleaver.
 Nimbly adjust your offers and tactics to optimize return on investment.